sjbylo/aba/README.md

 - **Bastion**
    - A single RHEL 9 VM with internet access and connectivity to the private network.
    - Download and copy this Git repository to any location in your home directory on the bastion.
-   - Configure the Red Hat registry pull secret at `~/.pull-secret.json` (a pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret).
+   - Download and store your Red Hat registry pull secret at `~/.pull-secret.json` (a pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret).
-   - Install required RPMs from `templates/rpms-external.txt`.
+   - Install required RPMs from `templates/rpms-external.txt` (or let Aba use dnf to install, if available).
    - Run `sudo dnf update` to ensure all packages are up to date (optional).
    - Password-less `sudo` access is highly recommended.